cxandy/AZSMZ-EPAPER/README.md

+# AZSMZ EPaper 2.9" or AZSMZ EPaper 2.9" Mini

-# WeatherStation for the AZSMZ EPaper 2.9" or AZSMZ EPaper 2.9" Mini
+WeatherStation for the AZSMZ EPaper 2.9" or AZSMZ EPaper 2.9" Mini

 Please edit setting.h file